The word Sustainable has really picked up a lot in the last 10 years.

 Most of our five state region has only recently started to invest in tourism in earnest.
 Much like a locomotive that is leaving the station, a lot of energy is being used but the train has barley moved.
 ASTC recommends patience, but also applauds citizens who keep organizations honest and accountable.
 Many organizations have the potential to go back and actively improve the environment later with donations to organizations, volunteer hours, or planting trees and the like.

 A business that closes after so many months or years should not be considered unsustainable.
 There are many factors involved.
 For example, a owner who is about to retire might not be able to find suitable owners to take over their business and their best option is to close the doors.
-Furthermore, they may be disrupted by advances in technology or consumer trends.
+Furthermore, they may be disrupted by advances in technology, politics, or consumer trends.

 This one is the hardest to measure, describe, and gain collaboration with.
 People have their own interests and values that they want projected onto society.